 This is something that has been hit on at SecretsofSurvival.com so many times it will only be delved into briefly here.
 We’re talking about a bug out bag.
 That said, having warm clothes, firearms (if you own them), a knife, fishing gear and the ability to fish, tent or tarps, insulated ultralight sleeping bag, water bottle, portable water filter, etc, and emergency food supplies, are just some of the things that it may be very wise to keep on hand.
 We’ve covered these lists in depth in other articles on our site.
 (Refer to our section on “Survival Gear” at the top or bottom of the page).

 What If You’re In The Rockies With Nothing But The Clothes On Your Back?

 Maybe you were at work many miles from home when small attacks took place across the city.
 Maybe a major highway bridge was blown to pieces, cutting off an evacuation route, trapping tens of thousands of people in the city.
 Maybe attackers got so close that you had to take off immediately, even ditching your car as you were trapped in stalled traffic.Or, maybe somehow you’re just lost in the Rockies with nothing to stay alive.

 Well, that’s where you’re wrong.
 If you have your mind and the elements, then you have a way to survive.

 First Thing’s First: Where Do You Want To Go?

 If you’re retreating into the Rockies then you likely want to delve deeper into the mountains (for now, anyway).
-However, if you’re lost in the mountains then you want to get home.
+However, if you’re lost in the mountains then you want to get home (having a get home bag will go a long way towards this goal).
 Both scenarios start with the following.

 Survival In The Rockies